 I’m not eligible for this scheme because I am self-funded or externally funded.
 What financial support is available to me?

-Students who are not eligible for this scheme, but have been disrupted by COVID-19, will be able to access financial assistance from the COVID-19 Assistance Fund established for the 2020/21 academic year.
+Students who are not eligible for this scheme, but have been disrupted by COVID-19, will be able to access financial assistance from the COVID-19 Assistance Fund.
 This provides grants on the basis of financial need.
 This scheme makes specific provision for the needs of PGR students, including UCC costs, in making financial assessments.